Pack a Caddycan Picnic Like a Pro

 Fresh ideas to shift your on-the-go snacking into an adventure

-As a truly versatile multi-use bag, one of our favorite gigs for Caddycan is the party picnic!
+As a truly versatile multi-use bag and mini trash can, one of our favorite gigs for Caddycan is the party picnic!
 Picnics really round out a sunset sail or paddleboarding expedition.
 Island hop with ease, knowing you’ve got a healthy lunch covered, and bonus!
-You can throw that food and drink trash right in the Caddycan to keep clean up simple.
+You can throw that food and drink trash right in the Caddycan portable trash can to keep clean up simple.
 Here are two themed ways to level up your next picnic excursion.

 1. Tropical Summer Snacker